By Carla Olivo, Marine Spouse

 Lackland Family Housing offers move in ready two-, three- and four-bedroom homes in both single-family and townhome styles in seven different neighborhoods.
 Balfour Beatty Communities owns the family housing and is responsible for maintaining, repairing and managing the community.
-Check out Lackland AFB base housing photos and reviews at PCSgrades.com.
+Check out our complete collection of Lackland AFB base housing photos and read reviews at PCSgrades.com.

 San Pedro Springs is the second oldest municipal park in the nation and is truly an urban oasis.
 There are 46 acres featuring walking/hiking paths and a lake for summer swimming.

 Phil Hardberger Park is a 311-acre former dairy farm with two sections, one accessible from Blanco Road and the other from Northwest Military Highway.
 Both areas feature playgrounds, walking trails, picnic tables, and dog parks.

 There are several parks in the area, especially for your four-legged family members.

 Hardberger Park on Blanco Road has 1.8 acres for dogs, including separate areas for small and large dogs and a two-story doghouse.
 The west side of Hardberger Park on NW Military Highway features an enclosed 1.5-acre area for dogs, divided into sections for large dogs and small dogs.